canmod/macpan2/inst/starter_models/hiv/README.md

 infectious individuals who are `treated` and `untreated`.
 We initialize with `1000` infectious individuals in each of the four disease stages, and zero untreated individuals.
 We add Poisson noise to these variables.
-We also compute reported incidence using a reporting fraction of `0.1`.
-Although we do not use the resulting `reports` variable in this example, we include it to demonstrate how such a variable can be generated.

 ``` r
 set.seed(1L)